The retro graphics style or 8-bit used to be popular around the 1980s especially on video games.

 3. Now, put number 2.14 on the box and click OK.
 This number means all cells will be converted into an asymmetric rectangular shape.

 4. If the cells become like this, you are on the right track.
 Meanwhile, in the rare case, 2.14 isn’t matched with the size of the cells — then you have to try guessing the correct number.

 5. To create a pixel style, select the cell(s) and pick the background color you want.

-I recommend you to draw the character based on an existing image to make it easier.
-It also provides a perfect ratio for every single of the cell.
+I recommend you draw the character based on an existing image to make it easier.
+It also provides a perfect ratio for every single cell.

 For example, this is what I made using Microsoft Excel — Super Mario with Goomba.

 This is the result after I converted it into PNG.
-The resolution boasts with 3040 x 1656 pixels, very crisp and huge.
+The complete resolution is 3040 x 1656 pixels, very crisp and huge.
 You probably want to see the full resolution here.